HC-NC/histogram-contrast-corrector/README.md

 1. Launch the application
 2. Load an image file
-3. The contrast correction will be automatically applied based on histogram equalization
+3. Run contrast correction
-4. Save the processed image
+4. Specify the file name and save path
+5. The processed image will automatically open in the program and be saved to the previously specified path

 ### Language Settings